dev-dcodes/Dev-DCodes/README.md

 </div>

 # About me
-I am currently pursuing my Bachelors in Computer Science Engineering from Sahyadri College of Engineering and Management, Mangalore.
-I love to code, watch movies and find vulnerabilities in websites.
+Computer Science Engineering student passionate about mobile application development.
+I focus on writing clean code and creating digital experiences that genuinely connect with users.
+Constantly learning new technologies to become an impactful Mobile Developer.

 ### ⚙️ &nbsp;GitHub Analytics